moka-guys/mokabed/LiveBedfiles/Pan5217_LogFile.md

 Previously, it was noted that mokabed mapped LAMA2 exon 44 incorrectly, and so it was manually corrected in Pan5211_exomedepth.bed.
 The coordinates were verfied in UCSC using NM_000426 refseq transcript.
 The LAMA2 incorrectly mapped exon44 was not corrected in Pan5168_CNV.bed which is why the difference is being observed.

+R90
+bedtools subtract -b Pan5217_exomedepth.bed -a Pan5171_CNV.bed -A 3	151055574	151056663	64805 P2RY12

+Exon 3 of P2RY12 was not included by makeExomedepth.sh, Pan5171_CNV.bed (https://github.com/moka-guys/mokabed/blob/master/LiveBedfiles/Pan5171_LogFile.md) was padded by +/-30bp, therefore padding will be removed from the exon3 region above to keep it consistent with the padding in other regions in Pan5217_exomedepth.bed

+Manual correcttion to Pan5217_exomedepth.bed:

+3   151055604   151056633   P2RY12_3